VordyV/rconnet/README.md

 It was developed on version python 3.11, it was not tested on other versions.

+You can learn more about the module and its API in [Wiki](https://github.com/VordyV/rconnet/wiki)

 ### Features
 - Separate methods for server management
 - Maplist manager